 -

-Eight-arm chandelier in gilded metal.
+Eight-armed chandelier in gilded metal.
 20th century.
-Attached to the ceiling by a chain, the eight arms of the lamp emerge from a central baluster topped by a polygonal piece at the bottom, in the shape of an S and with plant elements towards the centre and at the ends.
-Although the shape and material are reminiscent of northern European examples from the Renaissance, the shapes and decoration show a greater influence from very simplified classical examples.
+Attached to the ceiling by a chain, the eight arms of the lamp, S-shaped and adorned with vegetal motifs towards the center and at the ends, emerge from a central baluster topped at the bottom by a polygonal piece.
+While the form and material recall Northern European Renaissance examples, the shapes and decoration show a greater influence from highly simplified classical examples.

 · Size: 85x85x100 cms.